William F. “Bill” Hagerty IV

 Prior to his nomination, Mr. Hagerty served as Director of Presidential Appointments for the 2016 Trump Presidential Transition Team while on a leave of absence from Hagerty Peterson & Company, a private equity investment firm of which he was a founder and Managing Director.
 When he assumed his official role, Mr. Hagerty resigned from the boards of three publicly-traded companies as well as from his role as co-founder of the committee that is bidding to bring a Major League Soccer franchise to Nashville.
 Mr. Hagerty began his professional career at global management consultancy Boston Consulting Group, including three years in Tokyo, Japan.
 He subsequently served as CEO and board member of companies with extensive operations in Asia and Europe.

 Mr. Hagerty graduated Phi Beta Kappa with a B.A. degree from Vanderbilt University in 1981.
 In 1984, he received a J.D. from Vanderbilt University Law School, where he was an Associate Editor of the Law Review and a Wilson Scholar.
 He has worked extensively on behalf of the Boy Scouts of America, including as Chairman of the Executive Board of the National Capital Council and Board member of the Far East Council when he lived in Japan previously.
+He presently serves as honorary (Chairman) of the American Chamber of Commerce in Japan and as honorary (President) of the Tokyo American Club.
 He is married to Chrissy Hagerty, and they have four children.